funcx-faas/helm-chart/README.md

  funcx-endpoint start
 ```

+(or if I don't have this on my local workstation because I'm deploying purely
+inside kubernetes...? can I run this as a command inside minikube - eg after I've
+got this running?
+yes, with lots of error messages to ignore, I did this:

+docker run --rm -ti funcx/kube-endpoint:main /home/funcx/boot.sh funcx

+)

 You will be prompted to follow the authorization link and paste the resulting
 token into the console.
 Once you do that, funcx-endpoint will create a
 `~/.funcx` directory and provide you with a token file.